Ball Lock and Pin Lock Keg QDs have an internal o-ring gasket that keeps liquid and gas from leaking out the top side.

 We are Homebrew Review HQ!
 Our 10 Most Recent Reviews

-Our Top Draft Resources Make sure the components you use are compatible and rated for your intended application.
+Our Top Draft Resources This post may contain affiliate links.
+We may make a commission when you use our links.
+This will never cost you extra.
+Thank you for supporting Homebrew Finds!
+Make sure the components you use are compatible and rated for your intended application.
 Contact manufacturer with questions about suitability or a specific application.
 Always read and follow manufacturer directions. toppost:qdorings tag:tpr

 Make sure the components you use are compatible and rated for your intended application.
 Contact manufacturer with questions about suitability or a specific application.
 Always read and follow manufacturer directions. toppost:qdorings tag:tpr